 The Rules, Byelaws and Regulations are approved by Securities and Exchange Board of India and are published in the Gazette of India as well as the Gazette of Maharashtra as required.
-The Rules, Byelaws and Regulations are published in the official gazette in line with the procedure as prescribed for the Stock Exchanges Rules, Byelaws and Regulations amendments.
+The Rules, Byelaws and Regulations are published in the official gazette in line with the procedure as prescribed for the Stock Exchanges Rules, Byelaws and Regulations Amendments.
 The market participants' doubts with respect to the contents of the Rules, Byelaws and Regulations are clarified if and when raised.
 The Byelaws, Rules, and Regulations of NSE Clearing and any amendments to the same are intimated to the market participants by way of circulars.

-Any amendments to byelaws of NSE Clearing Limited can only be done after seeking public comments through a consultative process and prior approval of SEBI.
+Any amendments to byelaws of NSE Clearing Limited can only be done after seeking public Review of provisions pertaining to Electronic Book Provider (EBP) platform to increase its efficacy and utility comments through a consultative process and prior approval of SEBI.

-An FMI should be able to articulate the legal basis for its activities to relevant authorities, participants, and, where relevant, participants' customers, in a clear and understandable way.
+An FMI should be able to articulate the legal basis for its activities to relevant authorities, participants and where relevant participants' customers, in a clear and understandable way.